Aardwolf-Social/aardwolf/README.md

 * Designers/artists for the graphical bits (website layouts, color schemes, look-and-feel images)
 * Documentation help.
 Proofreading, organization, update wiki, add more things
 * Docker containers/VM's.
 At one time we'd considered building ready-to-deploy development environments to help speed up the process for those that wanted/needed it.
-* PostGRE database admins.
-Since PostGREs is our current DB of choice, it'd be nice to make sure that we're doing things right ;)
+* PostgreSQL database admins.
+Since Postgres is our current DB of choice, it'd be nice to make sure that we're doing things right ;)
 * User inputs.
 What would **you** like to see in a Facebook replacement?

 ### Get involved